amyy54/docs/docs/blogs/uformat.md

 example projects I would run through to get used to the syntax and stuff like that.
 One thing I found with learning a programming language is that, often times, once you know one language you can kinda grasp them all.
-The logic of programming if often very similar, regardless of what you're developing, and Go was no exception to this.
+The logic of programming languages are often very similar, regardless of what you're developing, and Go was no exception to this.
 I figured out fairly quickly how things were meant to work, and started!

 The first "Init" commit was the product of waking up one morning, having breakfast, putting on loungewear my partner got me, and sitting there writing